 Case Studies - Nominating a wrong occupation

-For example, if the mistake was in the nature of a clerical or typographical error, you could argue that the nominated occupation was other than as specified in the application form: Pavuluri v MIBP FCA 502 at .
+If the mistake was clerical or typographical, you could argue that the nominated occupation was other than as specified in the application form: Pavuluri v MIBP FCA 502 at .
 However, there is no guarantee that this argument would succeed.
-Furthermore, it may not necessarily be enough that the applicant ‘made a mistake’ as a result of incorrect advice or lack of legal advice when completing the form: Chen v MIAC FMCA 859; and Pavuluri v MIBP FCA 502.
+It is not necessarily enough that the applicant ‘made a mistake’ as a result of incorrect advice or lack thereof when completing the form: Chen v MIAC FMCA 859; and Pavuluri v MIBP FCA 502.

 Singh (Migration) AATA 5586

 The Tribunal affirmed the decision of the Department not to grant the applicant a Subclass 485 visa.

-The applicant applied for a Subclass 485 (temporary graduate) visa in the nominated occupation of Life Mechanic.
-It was accompanied by evidence that he had applied for a skills assessment to the relevant assessing authority.
-He did not provide a skills assessment to the Department for Lift Mechanic, but a copy of a skills assessment in which he had been successfully assessed for the occupation of Electrical Engineering Technician.
-He claimed that he relied on the professional service of a migration agent who had prepared all the documents and nominated the occupation of Life Mechanic, when he should have nominated Electrical Engineering Technician.
-The Tribunal considered that the applicant might be dissatisfied with the service provided by the migration agent, however there were other avenues open to him for complaint.
+The applicant applied for a Subclass 485 (temporary graduate) visa in the nominated occupation of Life Mechanic, accompanied by evidence that he had applied for a skills assessment.
+He then provided a copy of a skills assessment for the occupation of Electrical Engineering Technician.
+He claimed that he relied on the professional service of a migration agent who incorrectly specified the occupation of Life Mechanic, rather than Electrical Engineering Technician.
 On the evidence, the Tribunal was not satisfied that he simply nominated the wrong occupation.
 He should have nominated the occupation for which he received a successful skills assessment, after the failure of the skills assessment in relation to the occupation nominated in his application for the visa.